randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

          * Generates unique fingerprints for audio snippets.
          * Converts audio signals into compact representations.
       * **Matching Algorithm:**
-         * Compares user fingerprints with song fingerprints.
+         * Compare user fingerprints with song fingerprints.
          * Calculates confidence scores for each candidate song.
       * **Querying Module:**
          * Retrieves candidate songs from the ElasticSearch inverted index.
          * Fetches full song fingerprints for comparison.
       * **Result Generation:**
-         * Selects the best match based on confidence scores.
+         * Select the best match based on confidence scores.
          * Returns the matched song to the user.
 6. Matching Service :
     * **Functionality:**
-        * Compares user fingerprints with song fingerprints.
+        * Compare user fingerprints with song fingerprints.
         * Calculates confidence scores for each candidate song.
-        * Selects the best match based on the scores.
+        * Select the best match based on the scores.
     * **Components:**
         * **Fingerprint Comparison:**
-            * Compares user fingerprints with song fingerprints.
+            * Compare user fingerprints with song fingerprints.
             * Identifies overlapping fingerprints.
         * **Scoring Algorithm:**
             * Calculates confidence scores based on the number of matches.
-            * Considers temporal alignment and other heuristics.
+            * Consider temporal alignment and other heuristics.
         * **Selection Logic:**
-            * Chooses the song with the highest confidence score.
+            * Choose the song with the highest confidence score.
             * Applies additional heuristics if needed.
 * Song MetaData Service:
     * **Functionality:**